isomerpages/imda-pixel/_programmes/For Startups/Incubation Programmes.md

 ---
 # PIXEL Incubation Programme

-Be a PIXEL incubatee at our 28,000 sqft innovation space and let us support you in building your business.
+Be a PIXEL incubatee at our 28,000 sqft innovation co-working space and let us support you in building your business.
 Get connected to our innovation community, so you can be ready when opportunity knocks.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1TpU2Xp5PZ0" title="YouTube video player" frameborder="0" style="text-align:center" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>